Telepieza/TryDockCmd/README.md

 # 🛡️ Tryton ERP Docker Manager 🚀

 An intuitive, menu-driven automation framework to deploy, manage, and protect your **Tryton ERP** environment on Windows.
 This suite transforms complex Docker orchestration into a reliable, audited, and resilient infrastructure.
 This project simplifies ERP maintenance, making it easy, secure, and professional for administrators and developers.

+The true "magic" lies in the integration of Proteus (Python API), which acts as the system's brain.
+Once the infrastructure is live, the orchestrator takes control to:

+- __Automated Post-Installation:__ It completes all configuration Wizards (Company, Currency, Users) without human intervention.
+- __Instant Fiscal Engineering:__ Automatically creates fiscal years (2026-2028), invoicing sequences, and monthly accounting periods.
+- __Dynamic Localization:__ Activates and synchronizes languages (en, es, fr, de) and links specific accounting charts based on the selected legislation.
+- __Dual-Environment Ready:__ Delivers a clean production database tryton and a tryton_demo instance with real data in record time.

 ---